benjaminbollen/community-circles/README.md

 ### Flow matrix

-By expressing the path transfer in a flow matrix where each row is a transfer of a specific token between to people (where the receiver trusts this token); and each column is a participant along the path-transfer, we can prove conservation of in-and-out flow for intermediate participants, and assert correct sender and receiver amounts at the start and end of the path.
+By expressing the path transfer in a flow matrix where each row is a transfer of a specific token between two people (where the receiver trusts this token); and each column is a participant along the path-transfer, we can prove conservation of in-and-out flow for intermediate participants, and assert correct sender and receiver amounts at the start and end of the path.

-This flow matrix can be extended from a single-path-transfer to a bath-path-transfer.
+This flow matrix can be extended from a single-path-transfer to a batch-path-transfer.

 ### Circle nodes